 Brazilian wandering spider (Phoneutria)

-When people say that banana spiders are dangerous and poisonous, they are probably talking about the highly venomous Brazilian wandering spider.
+When people say that a poisonous banana spider bite is dangerous, or venomous, they are probably talking about the highly venomous Brazilian wandering spider.
 They are often discovered in banana shipments hailing from Central and South America.
 Their bright red mouthparts are a warning because the Brazilian wandering spider bites are dangerously poisonous to humans and can kill young children.

 Are Banana Spiders Dangerous to Humans?

 As mentioned, there are different types of banana spiders.
 Most of them are not harmful at all, and if they bite, they can only leave mild symptoms and a not-so-deep bite wound that is no riskier than a bee sting.
 Yet, a specific type of banana spider can kill children, as their venom is highly poisonous for humans.